robin-nilsson/robinsdotnu-v1/README.md

 ## Todo ##
 * Url redirect checkbox for new Post (if coming from Resources, redirect to specified link).
 * Hook the website up with the Paperclip gem and configure AWS for images.
-* Code comments and reformatting
+* Code comments and refactoring